How long does a restriction on a property last

 When purchasing a property, it is crucial to thoroughly investigate any restrictions and their duration.
 Engaging the services of a professional such as a real estate attorney or property surveyor can help ensure a full understanding of the restrictions and their impact on the property.

-See also How long to defrost 5kg turkey
+See also How long does it take to receive a mortgage offer

 By educating yourself about the duration of restrictions on properties, you can make informed decisions and avoid any unforeseen consequences in the future.
 Remember to do your due diligence and consult the appropriate professionals to fully explore the restrictions related to your property of interest.